priyasng/Age_Predictor/README.md

 ![Test Case ](https://github.com/priyasng/Age_Predictor/blob/main/images/Test%20case%201.jpeg)

-As it is said “Knowledge is power - never stop learning”, I aim to do the same.
-There is yet a lot to learn.Since the accuracy for this model came out to be 91% for Female and 87% for Male  for predicting age and gender ,so with the  aim  to increase the accuracy , in future i'll like to add more functionalities in this model .
+### As it is said “Knowledge is power - never stop learning”, I aim to do the same.
+There is yet a lot to learn.Since the accuracy for this model came out to be 91% for Female and 87% for Male  for predicting age and gender ,so with the  aim  to increase the accuracy , in future i'll like to add more functionalities in this model.